Smiley Family History

 As Phil's father shifted the family often to cater for his work as a boring contractor, his childhood saw him living in a variety of locations and he attended a number of schools.

 Not long before his birth, his parents and four older siblings sailed from Victoria to South Australia where Tom was working on drilling for artesian water at Kapunda, in the state's north.
-Phil was born at Kapunda Hospital but spent his first few months living in a test with the rest of the family.
+Phil was born at Kapunda Hospital but spent his first few months living in a tent with the rest of the family.

 Along with his siblings, Phil attended Brighton Road State School at St Kilda.
 As a young adult, he travelled to Canada and on his return to Australia, on 25 September 1937, he married Marion Grace Tootell, who was born at Coburg in 1910, the daughter of George and Marion Elizabeth (Smith) Tootell [click on photo to see a larger image].